ovuiproduction/Research-Assistant/README.md

 ## 🧠 Features

-- 🔍 **Smart Semantic Search**: Retrieve top relevant papers using embeddings from ArXiv and Journal Ranking datasets.
+- 🔍 **Smart Paper Search**: Retrieve top relevant research papers to basis of abstract , title or .author names.
+- 🔍 **Smart Journal Search**: Suggesting Journals based on domain and keywords also filterring Qurtile based.
 - 💬 **Interactive Q&A**: Ask questions about research content and get answers powered by Large Language Models.
 - 📝 **AI Content Humanization**: Use BART-based pipeline to rewrite AI-generated text into human-like writing.
 - 🚨 **AI Content Detection**: Detect and highlight AI-written content to improve authenticity and originality.